mir-group/nequip/docs/guide/data.md

     batch_size: 10  # Can be larger than training batch size to speed up computation
 ```

-You can use larger `batch_size` in `dataloader_kwargs` than your training batch size to compute statistics faster without memory issues.
+You can use a larger `batch_size` in `dataloader_kwargs` than your training batch size to compute statistics faster without memory issues.
 Statistics are computed once during data setup, not during training.

 For advanced use cases, you should use the base {class}`~nequip.data.DataStatisticsManager` directly for more flexible configuration.
 See the [dataset statistics API documentation](../api/data_stats.rst) for configuration options.